 Historically, in the UK Insurance industry, Chartered Loss Adjusters and Adjusting companies represented the Insurance Company's interest.
 Policyholders could, if they so wished, obtain support in the presentation of their claim from a Public Loss Assessor.
-Since the Millennium the game has changed.
-Chartered Loss Adjusters now regularly represent Policyholders/Insureds in the presentation of their claims.
-Today many Adjusters and traditional Assessors work within the same organisations, sharing their technical and personal skills to ensure that the Claims' Industry is well balanced to give all parties equal access to high quality professionals.BOOK APPOINTMENT
+Since the Millennium, the industry has changed.
+Chartered Loss Adjusters now regularly represent Policyholders/Insured's in the presentation of their claims.
+Today, many Adjusters and traditional Assessors work within the same organisation at Oakleafe Claims, sharing their technical and personal skills to ensure that the Claims' Industry is well balanced to give the policyholder equal access to high quality professionals.BOOK APPOINTMENT